apache/gravitino/docs/iceberg-rest-service.md

 ---
-title: "How to setup Gravitino Iceberg REST server"
+title: "How to set up Gravitino Iceberg REST server"
 date: 2023-10-18T09:03:20-08:00
 license: "Copyright 2023 Datastrato.
 This software is licensed under the Apache License version 2."